LiveGTech/OS-Nano/README.md

 # LiveG OS Nano
-An addition to the LiveG OS family for low-power, embedded devices.
+The edition of the LiveG OS family that runs on low-power, embedded devices.

 Licensed by the [LiveG Open-Source Licence](LICENCE.md).